jlpopp01/LBB/readme.md

 Hello Distinguished Guests!

-This console app is brought to you by Pyhton
+This console app is brought to you by Python

 It will prompt you to make an entry, that entry will be based on a date and a note.